wjbmattingly/Laia/README.md

 - [CUDA >=7.5](https://developer.nvidia.com/cuda-downloads)
 - [cuDNN >= 5.1](https://developer.nvidia.com/cudnn)

+Note that currently we only support GPU.
+You need to use NVIDIA's cuDNN library.
+Register first for the CUDA Developer Program (it's free) and download the library from [NVIDIA's website](https://developer.nvidia.com/cudnn); you also have to  install the [cuDNN bindings for Torch](https://github.com/soumith/cudnn.torch).

+Once Torch is installed the following luarocks are required:

 - [cuDNN.torch](https://github.com/soumith/cudnn.torch)
 - [Baidu's CTC](https://github.com/baidu-research/warp-ctc)
 - [imgdistort](https://github.com/jpuigcerver/imgdistort)

-Note that currently we only support GPU.
-You need to use NVIDIA's cuDNN library.
-Register first for the CUDA Developer Program (it's free) and download the library from [NVIDIA's website](https://developer.nvidia.com/cudnn); you also have to  install the [cuDNN bindings for Torch](https://github.com/soumith/cudnn.torch).
+- base64: Use `luarocks install lbase64`
+- etlua: Use `luarocks install etlua`

 ## Usage